-Richey (or Richie or Ritchie) was first mentioned June 26, 1892, when he was sustained as Sunday School Second Assistant to Samuel Eastman with James J. Bolin as the First Assistant.
-He was born May 22, 1850, in York County South Carolina to Davis Harkness.
-He was baptized into the LDS church on January 6, 1885, by a missionary, Joseph Willey.
-There was a great deal of persecution in the area and he was beaten severely and told to leave so he escaped to North Carolina then to Alabama then to Salt Lake where he arrived in 1890.
+Richard (Richie) and Mary Elizabeth Jenkins Harkness (1892): Richie was first mentioned June 26, 1892, when he was sustained as Sunday School Second assistant to Samuel Eastman with James J. Bolin as the First Assistant.
+He was born May 22, 1850, in Sharon, York County, South Carolina to Davis Harkness.
+He was baptized into the Church of Jesus Christ of Latter-day Saints on January 6, 1885, by a missionary, Joseph Willey.
+There was a great deal of persecution in the area and he was beaten severely and told to leave, so he escaped to North Carolina, then to Alabama, then to Salt Lake where he arrived in 1890.

-Mary died January 12, 1907, in Salt Lake City and, it appears that on August 7, 1907, he married Mahala R. Booth.
+Mary died January 12, 1907, in Salt Lake City, and on August 7, 1907, he married Mahala R. Booth in Salt Lake City.
 He died on October 11, 1925, in Salt Lake City of a skull fracture after being hit by a car.
 They are buried in the Salt Lake City Cemetery.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society

 - Electricity Comes to Highland

 - Peas and Peaviners in Highland